hilbix/tino/blog/20240229-susi-under-attack.md

 Hence I am now in the process to transfer the VM to a new server.
 The old one will only become a temporarily relay for the IPs until I manage to put it properly behind a Proxy service.

-I managed to get onto the filesystem.
-The system